Medical Assistant vs Medical Lab Technician

 Education & Certification Requirements for Medical Assistants & Medical Lab Technicians

 Medical assistants must have at least a high school diploma or GED before they can start working.
 Most medical assistants choose to become certified, even though it’s possible to work as one without experience.
-Certification can be completed in as little as four months through a program like Stepful’s Online Training Program.
+Certification can be achieved by taking an exam after completing a 4-month program like Stepful’s Online Training Program.

 Medical laboratory technicians must earn at least an associate's degree.
 Many laboratories require their technicians to be certified in addition to earning their degrees.
 American Medical Technologists offer a certification exam for potential lab technicians.